The many centuries old Dalriadan-Scottish name Heuston comes from the medieval Scottish given name Hugh.

 Early Notables of the Heuston family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Heuston Notables in all our PDF Extended History products and printed products wherever possible.
+, (d.1696); Sir John Houstoun of that Ilk, 2nd...
+Another 33 words (2 lines of text) are included under the topic Early Heuston Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heuston family to Ireland